sveinpg/build-your-own-react/README.md

 :trophy: Create an instance method in your newly created class called `render` that throws an [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error).

-:bulb: By creating this method we enfore that all classes that extend our class implement a `render`-method.
+:bulb: By creating this method we enforce that all classes that extend our class implement a `render`-method.

 ## 11. Render class components